jean-cq/Orbital-JustMakeCents/README.md

 - Different locations, unable to physically meet up → Google Meet & Github
 - Minor difficulties: navigation problem, use of hooks and components, UI layout implemented by jsx and many random errors…
 - Lesson learnt: make full use of online resources including npmjs, youtube and stackoverflow and documentations of tech stacks
+- Both of us do not have any prior experience in application development and database implementation

 ## 📚Tech Stack
 - React Native